-Believe it or not, this nutrient-dense fruit is actually considered a berry.
+Believe it or not, this nutrient-dense fruit is actually a berry.

-Although there are different varieties of avocados, the rich and buttery Hass type is by far the most popular.
+There are different varieties of avocados.
+But the rich and buttery Hass type is by far the most popular.

-While many of us think of guacamole when we’re talking about avocados, they’re also popular tossed in salads, sliced onto sandwiches, and mashed on toast.
+Many of us think of guacamole when we talk about avocados.
+But they’re also popular in salads, sliced onto sandwiches, and mashed on toast.

-Avocados are also packed with vitamins and minerals and are rich in antioxidants.
+Avocados are also packed with vitamins and minerals.
+They are rich in antioxidants.

 What is a Natural Cat Diet?

-Cats are obligate carnivores and they require more protein than most other animals.
+Cats are obligate carnivores.
+So, they need more protein than most other animals.

 This is because a cat’s metabolism breaks down the amino acids in protein at a very high rate.

-Although the protein in avocado contains 9 essential amino acids, they’re not found in sufficient amounts for a cat’s requirements.
+The protein in avocado contains 9 essential amino acids.
+But they’re not found in sufficient amounts for a cat’s requirements.

 Plant-based proteins simply don’t contain the same protein profile as those found in meat.